mjethanandani/ietf-bgp-yang/README.md

 To build the draft on the machine where the repository exits, one has to have all the tools neccesary.
 These include building other tools (from source) used by this model, i.e. yanglint and yanger.
-Details on how to buld them can be found in the link to the tools.
+Details on how to build them can be found in the link to the tools.

 Other than those tools one will need